 For many years, my grandparents dedicated a wall in their Santa Cruz home to old family photos.
 They were mostly run-of-the-mill portraits and snapshots of aunts and uncles, with the notable exception of a blurry image of a dapper man in a white uniform, standing on the deck of a ship, circa 1920.
 With a waxed moustache and beard, he looked like a cross between Archduke Ferdinand and King Oscar of canned sardine fame.
-This regal-looking gentleman was identified as Uncle Ryland — long since passed away, and little spoken of by his nephew, my typically reticent grandfather.
+This regal-looking gentleman was identified as Uncle Ryland (Ryland Drennan) — long since passed away, and little spoken of by his nephew, my typically reticent grandfather.
 In 1999, following the death of my grandmother, the home was sold, and the photo disappeared in the disbursement of possessions, either lost in a box in a garage somewhere, recycled, or resting peacefully in a landfill.

 That would have been the end of it, had I not been regularly reminded of the photo, with memories triggered by everything from reruns of Love Boat to local hipsters sporting waxed moustaches.
 I decided to track down Uncle Ryland’s history, and learn more about the man behind the beard.